MachinisteWeb/node-atlas/README.md

 To go to a different address (redirect 301 or 302) when you get to a url you must use the `redirect` parameter.

+*Note : if you don't set `statusCode`, no redirect will be executed.
+The `statusCode` is mandatory for redirection.*

 #### Static ####

 See the example below: